Stevens researchers are tackling a few of the many challenges posed by the coronavirus pandemic. Some of their efforts are detailed below.

 - The Stevens Venture Center held Covid-19 Healthhack I and II, a pair of hackathons drawing more than 200 participants.
 Healthhack I had over 100 participants representing 40 universities and corporations, producing four winners, one in the category of Community Health, one in Drug Discovery and two in Healthcare Oriented.
 Healthhack II focused on solutions to help people safely return to the new normal.
 The hackathons were covered by national media, including INC. Read more.

 - Drs.
 Jose Ramirez-Marquez and Carlo Lipizzi are working with UNICEF to study the effects of stay-at-home policies on child violence.
+They co-published new research findings with the organization in the journal Child Abuse & Neglect in September.

 - Dr. Mehmet Gunes is using his expertise in computer networks and privacy-preserving contact tracing to curate Covid-19 data and employ mathematical models to estimate the projections of infection spread at the state and country level.
 Previously, he modeled the 2014 Ebola outbreak and provided forecasts of infection spread to the Department of Defense Joint Program Executive Office for Chemical and Biological Defense, which were used to determine hot spots in three countries and guide intervention efforts to stop the outbreak.